xmos/lib_lin/module_lin/doc/examples.rst

 Notes
 +++++
- - The demo can run with a single ISBUS slice as a master only, but it is recommended to use two slices to demonstrate master and slave nodes running concurrently and the round trip passage of control data.
+ - The demo can run with a single IS-BUS slice as a master only, but it is recommended to use two slices to demonstrate master and slave nodes running concurrently and the round trip passage of control data.